Dpops98/GitHub-VSCode-Beginner-Guide/README.md

 Step 2: Configure Git

 Open the terminal in VS Code (Ctrl + ~).
 Set up your Git username and email (Git uses these to track changes):

     git config --global user.name "Your Name"
     git config --global user.email "your-email@example.com"

 Step 3: Create Your Project

 Create a Folder named HelloWorld for your project.
 Open the folder in VS Code:
     Go to File > Open Folder and select the folder you just created.
 Create a New File named hello.py:

-    python

     print("Hello, World!")